ogyWorldz/projects/README.md

 --->
 ## Interests

-- **Hobbies:** Volleyball, Crossfit, Backpacking, Reading, Bread Baking, Wood Working and much much more.
+- **Hobbies:** Volleyball, Crossfit, Backpacking, Reading, Bread Baking, Wood Working, backpacking and much much more.
 I love being active!
 - **Interests:** I am a natural builder.
 Whether it is making breads or building outdoor pergola's for friends, I am always making something from nothing!
 This is why i love working with data so much.
 To me, building applications and workflows is a creative outlet for me.

 ## Projects